GabeStah/gremlin-chaos-monkey/src/alternatives/kubernetes/index.md

 ## Kubernetes Pod Chaos Monkey

-[Kubernetes Pod Chaos Monkey](https://github.com/jnewland/kubernetes-pod-chaos-monkey) is yet another Chaos Monkey-style tool for Kubernetes.
-The code itself is just a local shell script that issues [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) commands to occasionally locate and then delete Kubernetes pods.
+[Kubernetes Pod Chaos Monkey](https://github.com/jnewland/kubernetes-pod-chaos-monkey) is a Chaos Monkey-style tool for Kubernetes.
+The code itself is a local shell script that issues [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) commands to occasionally locate and then delete Kubernetes pods.
 It targets a cluster based on the configurable `NAMESPACE` and attempts to destroy a node every `DELAY` seconds (defaulting to 30).

-While not the most elegant tool, as little more than a shell script [Kubernetes Pod Chaos Monkey](https://github.com/jnewland/kubernetes-pod-chaos-monkey) can be modified quite easily.
+Since [Kubernetes Pod Chaos Monkey](https://github.com/jnewland/kubernetes-pod-chaos-monkey) is essentially a simple shell script it can be modified quite easily.

 ## The Chaos Toolkit